Welcome to an invisible world

 My passion with microscopy started since I was 12 years old when I received my first microscope as a gift from my parents.
 Might have been a toy but it could still magnify specimens up to 40 times.
 I still remember collecting anything I could possibly find from our garden, that would fit between the lens and the stage, and examining it under the microscope.
 That opened my eyes to a fascinating, previously invisible world, and established my passion for biology.

 Microphotography has been a huge part of my academic journey.
 I have been taking photographs through a microscope for many years, trying to use those photographs to extract useful data and scientific conclusions.
 Recently one of my confocal images depicting a multinucleate spore of the arbuscular mycorrhizal fungi won the 4th place at the "Nikon small world 2020" Photomicrography competition.

-Click bellow to explore images taken using Scanning electron microscopy (SEM), Confocal and Compound microscopy.
+Click bellow to explore images taken using Scanning electron microscopy (SEM), Confocal microscopy, Compound microscopy & Transmitting electron microscopy (TEM).